My Shot

 "My Shot" is the third song from Act 1 of the musical Hamilton, based on the life of Alexander Hamilton, which premiered on Broadway in 2015.
 Lin-Manuel Miranda wrote both the music and lyrics to the song.

+Background

+In a 2020 interview with Rotten Tomatoes, Miranda stated that "My Shot" took him a year to write.
+He mentioned that he tried to challenge himself as he was writing the song to use as few lines as possible to get the message of the song across.

 Synopsis

 In 1776, having just emigrated from the island of Nevis to New York City, 19-year-old Alexander Hamilton wows several other young revolutionaries with his verbal skills, speaking about his hopes for the future, his disillusionment with the British, and his desire to be remembered, even if it means dying.

+The song's chorus features the line "I am not throwing away my shot," which shows Alexander's desire to not give away his chance to become an important figure in the birth of his nation.
+The chorus also features a line about him being just like his country.
+He describes that he is young, scrappy and hungry, similar to his newly founded nation, that is struggling in the Revolutionary War.

 The other revolutionaries, who also rap about their own hopes for and reservations about the future, are: